 - Improve conversion – Send time-limited offers to users who have interacted with the app for a specific period of time, visited the shop at least three times, but not converted.

 - Assist users – Provide additional assistance to users stuck on a certain level for a particular time period (and leave those progressing nicely alone).

 - A/B test message variants – Create up to 10 variations of your message content to test for best conversion (for example, background image, button text or position).
 For more information, see Localizing and A/B testing campaign content.

 The in-app messaging service integrates with all of Swrve’s existing analytic capabilities.
 Before you launch an in-app message (and even after you launch it), QA test alternative messages directly on your device to identify what works and what doesn’t.
 In addition, use a combination of audience filters and display triggers to specify the precise points at which messages are displayed and limit message frequency and repetition.

 The focus of in-app messaging is communication with users who already have your app open on their device.
 If you want to communicate with your customers while they’re outside of your app, use Swrve’s push notification service.
 For more information, see Intro to push notifications.

-This section details the technical prerequisites your development team must complete before you can create in-app messages.
+This article details the technical prerequisites your development team must complete before you can create in-app messages.
 It also explains how to configure app-level message trigger rules and deeplink URLs for your engagement actions.

 Before you can create your first in-app message, your development team must complete the following tasks:

 - Configure deeplinks for custom actions – To include custom actions when a user interacts with your message, your development team must configure deeplinks during the integration process.
 For more information, see the platform-specific integration guides:

 - Test in-app messaging in the Swrve service – We recommend your development team test in-app messages on a QA device before you launch your first campaign.
 The QA test function is available on the QA block of the campaign builder.
 For more information, see Testing triggered campaigns.